ZaBAOW/node-jwt-auth/README.md

     a)window one:
       - type cd to move to general directory
-      - type mongod to initiate the server b)window two:
+      - type mongod to initiate the server

+    b)window two:
       - locate the directory you cloned your version of the repository into
       - type "npm test" to make sure there are no issues with the code
       - type "npm start" to start up the local server

   3) open Postman
     a) create a new postman session
     b) for the url prefix input "http://localhost:8080/"
+  4) continue following instructions found in DEVELOPMENT.md

+Steps if you remixed the glitch:
+  1) click the project name to open a dropdown menu
+  2) click "Remix This" button to create a remixed version of the app
+  3) copy/paste the url in the dropdown menu into the url section of postman
+  4) continue following instructions found in DEVELOPMENT.md

 ### Prerequisites